- When does my continuing education reporting period begin and end?

 If your current reporting period is January 2022 - January 2024, you should keep the documentation from this reporting period and your previous reporting period of January 2020 - January 2022.

-If I’m a LEED Green Associate and later become a LEED AP, will my continuing education (CE) hours transfer over?
+If I’m a LEED Green Associate and later earn a LEED AP with specialty credential, will my continuing education (CE) hours transfer over?

 Please also review the Credential Maintenance Program Guide for more details about maintaining your credentials and what qualifies for CE hours.